Math

 2. Play an App or Video Game

-If you have the tools, you can always make the game digital!
-This can be dedicated and targeted math practice (such as our practice app, Waggle), or it can be any game that your students or children like to play.
-When using a general entertainment game, look for ways to discuss the game either while students are playing or after they're finished.
+You can always make the game digital!
+Even a less gamified digital experience can help to make math more engaging.
+This can be an app offering targeted math practice (such as our practice app, Waggle), or it can be any game that your students or children like to play.
+When using a general entertainment game, look for ways to discuss the game after students are finished playing or, if appropriate, while they’re playing.
 Many of the same questions about cards or board games apply here, too.

 3. Cook or Bake Together

-This includes critical thinking skills such as following directions and attending to precision, but it also includes specific mathematical skills such as arithmetic and ratios.
-While cooking or baking, call attention to mathematical questions and decisions.
+Making food involves some standards for mathematical practice, such as attending to precision, but it also requires attending to some specific mathematical skills such as arithmetic and ratios.
+While cooking or baking, look for mathematical questions and decisions.
 You can ask questions such as:

 • Do we need more or less flour?